nicholasadamou/down-to-network/frontend/README.md

 ## Modify `.env.example`

 ⚠️ Don't forget to modify the contents of `.env`!
-Take `.env.example` fill out its contents and rename it to `.env`.
+Take `.env.example` and fill out its contents and rename it to `.env`.

 ## License